How is it used?

 Since a low magnesium level can, over time, cause persistently low calcium and potassium levels, it may be checked to help diagnose problems with calcium, potassium, phosphate and/or parathyroid hormone (involved with calcium regulation).

 Magnesium levels may be measured frequently to monitor the response to oral or intravenous (IV) magnesium supplements and may be used, along with calcium and phosphate testing, to monitor calcium supplementation.
-Magnesium supplementation is also used in the treatment of in pregnancy, where supplementation is given intravenously and blood levels are then checked to ensure adequacy of treatment.
+Magnesium supplementation is also used in the treatment of and eclampsia in pregnancy, where supplementation is given intravenously and blood levels are then checked to ensure adequacy of treatment.

 When is it requested?

 Magnesium testing may be requested as a follow-up to persistently low levels of calcium and potassium.
 It may also be requested if you have of an abnormally low magnesium level such as muscle weakness, twitching, cramping, confusion, cardiac arrhythmias, and seizures.

 Although dietary deficiencies of magnesium are rare, your doctor may request a magnesium level to check for a deficiency as part of an evaluation of malabsorption, malnutrition, diarrhoea, or alcoholism.
 If you are taking certain drugs that can cause the kidneys to excrete magnesium, testing may be performed as well.
 If magnesium and/or calcium supplementation is necessary, then the magnesium blood level is likely to be checked at intervals to monitor the effectiveness of treatment.

 If you have a kidney disorder or uncontrolled diabetes, your doctor may request magnesium levels to help monitor kidney function and to make sure that you are not excreting or retaining excessive amounts of magnesium.

 Low levels of magnesium (hypomagnesaemia) in your blood may mean that you are: